Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

     * The function now returns the result directly, not as the last expression inside the lambda (lines `#1` and `#3`),
     * All the "contributors" coroutines are started inside the `GlobalScope`, not as children of the coroutine scope ( line `#2`).
+3. Add a 3-second delay to all the coroutines sending requests, so that there's enough time to cancel the loading after the coroutines are started, but before the requests are sent:

+    ```kotlin
+    suspend fun loadContributorsConcurrent(
+        service: GitHubService,
+        req: RequestData
+    ): List<User> = coroutineScope {
+        // ...
+        GlobalScope.async {
+            log("starting loading for ${repo.name}")
+            delay(3000)
+            // load repo contributors
+        }
+        // ...
+    }
+    ```

-4. Run the program and choose the **CONCURRENT** option to load the contributors.
+4. Run the program and choose the _CONCURRENT_ option to load the contributors.
-5. Wait until all the "contributors" coroutines are started, and then click **Cancel**.
+5. Wait until all the "contributors" coroutines are started, and then click _Cancel_.
 In the log, you can see that all the requests were indeed canceled because no new results are logged:

     ```text